TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Solutions_Architect/SA-08_Databases.md

 # Databases

 # RDS
 RDS runs on EC2 instances, you specify the instance when you launch RDS.
 By selecting a more powerful instance, you can vertically scale your database.

+RDS Multi-AZ deployment (one standby) == Synchronous replication (failover backup instance for disaster recovery)

+RDS Multi-AZ deployment (read-replica's) == Asynchronous replication

 ## Backups & Maintenance
 **Automated Backups**